Gulf ecosystem display for Sargent Beach pier now available as posters from Texas Sea Grant

 Because Hurricane Harvey has temporarily made access to Sargent Pier difficult, there has been a delay in installing the posters on the pier, but several hundred paper copies have already been printed for distribution to teachers and anyone who is interested in Gulf coast ecosystems.

 “Once we finalized the plan for the pier display, I suggested that we print a couple thousand to pass out to school kids and teachers, for their classrooms, throughout the state of Texas,” Miget said.

 The Texas A&M University College of Geosciences will be distributing the four posters for Texas Sea Grant at CAST, the Science Teachers Association of Texas’ annual conference, in Houston from Nov.
-9 to 11, but posters also can be requested directly from Texas Sea Grant, while supplies are available, by contacting Alex Hood at email@example.com or 979-458-8442.
+9 to 11, but posters also can be requested directly from Texas Sea Grant, while supplies are available, by emailing email@example.com or calling 979-458-8442.

 Ecosystems of the Gulf of Mexico - This poster illustrates the connection between the land and sea, including animals found on the beach and those living offshore from the surface to the deepest areas of the Gulf of Mexico.
 One section is devoted to different ways we are connected to the sea. http://texasseagrant.org/assets/uploads/resources/17-402_Ecosystems_of_the_GoM.pdf

 Gulf of Mexico Food Webs - This poster depicts plants and animals that comprise the marine food chain with emphasis on the microscopic size of phytoplankton, which allows them to remain in the sunlit surface waters.
 Microscopic zooplankton followed by increasingly larger predators are illustrated, as is the microbial loop, nutrient cycles and diurnal zooplankton migration. http://texasseagrant.org/assets/uploads/resources/17-403_GoM_Food_Webs_sm.pdf